Theoretical constraints on tidal triggering of slow earthquakes: Introduction

-Building on the resonance mechanism identified by \textcite{perfettini2001frictional} for VW faults undergoing stable sliding, our study moves beyond the identification of the mechanism itself and systematically investigates whether tidal stress perturbations can directly trigger slip events using a spring-block model.
-While Perfettini's work showed clearly the existence of the resonance phenomena in certain parameter sets, our study aims to explore more quantitatively, especially in the complex pattern of the triggered event in correlations to perturbation.
-We also clarify how resonance arises and becomes amplified during the triggering process.
-To this end, we first examine the response of a stable sliding VW fault to instantaneous normal stress perturbations, in order to characterize its fundamental transient behavior (Section~\ref{sec:Fundamental response of VW stable faults}).
-We then investigate the response to harmonic stress perturbations representative of tidal loading (Section~\ref{sec:harmonic pertubations}).
-To capture the controlling mechanisms in a generalized form, a nondimensional framework is developed to identify the key control parameters that couple the properties of stress perturbations with the intrinsic frictional and dynamical properties of the fault (Section~3.2).
-Using spring--block simulations, we subsequently explore fault responses systematically across this parameter space, providing a unified physical interpretation of tidally triggered stable slip (Section~3.3).
+In this study, we first examine the transient response of stable sliding VW faults to instantaneous normal stress perturbations in order to characterize their fundamental response behavior (Section~\ref{sec:Fundamental response of VW stable faults}).
+We then investigate the response to harmonic stress perturbations representative of tidal perturbation (Section~\ref{sec:harmonic pertubations}).
+A nondimensional framework is developed to identify the key parameters controlling the coupling between external stress perturbations and intrinsic fault frictional properties (Section~3.2).
+Using spring-block simulations, we systematically explore slip velocity responses across this parameter space and identify the controlling parameter regimes under which harmonic stress perturbations can trigger slip events (Section~3.3).
 Then, we discuss the relationship between triggered events and tidal stress perturbations in the model, assess the robustness of these results to additional model parameters, and examine our model to tidal correlations observed in natural slow earthquakes in section~\ref{sec:discussion}.
 Finally, the main findings and their implications are summarized in section~\ref{sec: Conclusions}.